monadexio/bootstrap/hire/backend-engineer.md

 - Experience with various virtualization technology is a plus
-- Extraordinary software engineering talent - you can figure out what are the right algorithms and data structures for the task at hand, and you can come up with elegant OOP solutions
+- Extraordinary software engineering talent - you can figure out what are the right algorithms and data structures for the task at hand, and you can come up with elegant OOP solutions (OOP = object oriented programming?)

+I would probably add "curious, passionate, responsible and a can-do attitude", i think that is important qualities for early employees.

 Benefits & perks
 ----------------
 - flexible working hours
 - competitive salary
 - fun (but challenging) working environment
-- sign bonus (50% of your month salary)
+- signing bonus (50% of your month salary)